-UKANDU Corps was conceived by our Executive Director and inspired by his own experience in volunteering at UKANDU.
+UKANDU Corps (UC) is a logical extension of one of UKANDU’s core values – that leadership can come from everywhere.
 It is in our DNA – heck, it’s in our name! – to remind people that “You Can Do!” a lot in life, no matter your challenges.
-While Camp UKANDU and other UKANDU programs facilitate this growth and learning in critical ways, UKANDU Corps aims to draw on the powerful experience and self-confidence that comes by serving others.
+We also believe thinking outside of oneself and serving others boosts self-confidence.
 When we see our efforts have a positive impact on someone else’s life and on the world around us, pride and self-worth flourish.